Main Content

 Cayo Hueso y Habana Historeum

 Key West’s rich Cuban heritage is brimming within the walls of the Cayo Hueso y Habana Historeum.
 Here, visitors can watch as Cuban cigars are hand-rolled at the cigar shop.
-They can browse through Abuela's Bodega and find gift items and memorabilia that represents the strong Cuban influence on the island.
+They can browse through Abuela’s Bodega and find gift items and memorabilia that represent the strong Cuban influence on the island.
 Delectable Cuban cuisine at El Meson de Pepe, lively music and genuine Cuban items help illustrate the colorful history that is still so much a part of the culture throughout Key West.
-410 Wall Street, Mallory Square.
-(305) 293-7260.

 Key West Butterfly and Nature Conservatory